seed-run/homepage/index.md

   <hr />

   <div class="feature">
-    <h2>Preview Pull Requests<span>New</span></h2>
+    <h2 id="preview-pull-requests">Preview Pull Requests<span>New</span></h2>
     <p>Pull requests are automatically built in Seed.
-They get their own unique endpoint and use the variables of the stage they are going to be merged into.</p>
+They get their own unique endpoint and use the variables of the stage they are going to be merged into. <a class="more" href="/docs/working-with-pull-requests.html">More on working with pull requests</a>.</p>
     <div class="video">
       <video
         loop